PhD in Materials Science and Engineering

 * Up to 2 of the six core courses may be replaced by courses deemed critical by advisors and students for their research projects

-2. For the first three semesters the Materials Science and Engineering Graduate Seminar is required.
+2. For the first three semesters, the Materials Science & Engineering Graduate Seminar is required

-5. Academic Integrity and Responsible Conduct of Research (RCR) training required by The Graduate School at Duke University must be completed within the first three semesters
+5. Required Academic Integrity and Responsible Conduct of Research (RCR) training must be completed within the first three semesters

 Credit for Master's Degree